-This declares a type Slot1 with two constructors, If whichCon is called with a Noncon value, a runtime Slot1 and Empty1.
-The Slot1 constructor can take error will occur. an argument of any type, which is represented by the type variable a above.
+This declares a type Slot1 with two constructors, Slot1 and Empty1.
+The Slot1 constructor can take an argument of any type, which is represented by the type variable a above.

-We can also mix type variables and specific ture and "updating." types in constructors:
+We can also mix type variables and specific types in constructors: